Michael-Brodsky/PG/hardware/avr/readme.md

-# Arduino Hardware API mods for avr
+# Arduino Hardware API mods for avr/samd

 This folder contains useful modifications to the Arduino API.